-I Mondo Kaos we think the 40s was a very exciting fashion decade because World War II had such a huge impact on everything in society, including fashion and style, and therefore we can divide fashion in the 40s into two periods: wartime and post-war.
+I Mondo Kaos we think the 40s was a very exciting fashion decade because the Second World War had such a big impact on everything in society, including fashion and style, and therefore we can divide the fashion of the 40s into two periods: the wartime and the postwar period.
 During the war, there were restrictions and rationing on many different consumer goods, including fabric, and therefore both designers and ordinary women were challenged when they had to create something beautiful and fashionable with very little means.

 Already in the late 30s, simplicity and minimalism began to characterize the fashion image, and the ultra feminine expression was replaced by practical and usable clothing.
 The skirts became shorter and less full-bodied, simply because bias cuts and full-length dresses used too much fabric.
 After the end of the war, the fashion industry flourished again, launching Dior's first two collections from 1947, two collections that were to prove to be iconic for the fashion industry ever since.

 As mentioned before, we can divide the fashion in the 40s into two periods, and both periods each had their silhouette.
 The dress in the early 40s was a simple dress with few details and it had an angular expression with pointed shoulders and a narrow silhouette, inspired by the soldiers' uniforms.
 Dresses with A-line and pencil cuts were the most used and they were used for everyday as well as festive or solemn occasions.
 The women during the war were just as vain as the women who were before, and also after, and therefore they were very creative in their personal expression - for example, the peplum skirt was actually invented in the early 40s, by a designer who wanted to create a full-bodied silhouette, with a minimal consumption of fabric.
 Along with the peplum dress, the shirt dress and wrap dress was the most popular dress models in the early 40s.